 - a personal statement of approximately 300 words giving reasons for wanting to pursue graduate study

 In addition, applicants must submit:

 - scores on the aptitude test of the Graduate Record Examination (GRE).
 For information and arrangements to take the test, applicants may write to the Graduate Admissions Office, obtain information via the internet at www.gre.org, or contact the Educational Testing Service at 1.609.771.7670 or 1.866.473.4373.
 To register to test in the United States, American Samoa, Guam, U.S. Virgin Islands, Puerto Rico and Canada, register online or call 1-443-751-4820 or 1-800-GRE-CALL (1-800-473-2255).
-To register to test at an international location, register online or contact the appropriate Regional Registration Center, which are listed here.
+To register to test at an international location, register online or contact the appropriate Regional Registration Center, which is listed here.

-- Applicants whose first language is not English and who were educated in a country where English is not the official language, must submit scores for the Test of English as a Foreign Language (TOEFL).
+- Applicants whose first language is not English and who were educated in a country where English is not the official language must submit scores for the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable score is 550 for the paper-based test, 213 for the computer-based test, and 79-80 for the Internet-based test.

 - Multinational Corporations

 - Corporate Security